rrauschenbach/FeedExpander/README.md

 ## Examples
   You can make use of the feed creation page at http://localhost:9998/create which also does the url encoding for you.
 The following URL configurations are randomly picked and only used as examples.
 There exists NO agreement with page proprietor which allows to expand their feeds for commercial or private use.

-  * golem.de feed at rss.golem.de/rss.php?feed=ATOM1.0 can be expanded by including the article tag.
+  * golem.de feed at rss.golem.de/rss.php?feed=ATOM1.0 can be expanded by including the `article` tag.
   `http://localhost:9998/expand?feedUrl=http%3A%2F%2Frss.golem.de%2Frss.php%3Ffeed%3DRSS2.0&include=article&limit=10`

-  * Java revisited feed at feeds.feedburner.com/Javarevisited can be expanded by including the tag with the class named post.
+  * Java revisited feed at feeds.feedburner.com/Javarevisited can be expanded by including the tag with the class named `post`.
   `http://127.0.0.1:9998/expand?feedUrl=http%3A%2F%2Ffeeds.feedburner.com%2FJavarevisited&include=.post`

-  * Pro Linux feed at pro-linux.de/rss/2/3/rss20_aktuell.xml can be expanded by selecting the tag with the id named news.
+  * Pro Linux feed at pro-linux.de/rss/2/3/rss20_aktuell.xml can be expanded by selecting the tag with the id named `news`.
   `http://127.0.0.1:9998/expand?feedUrl=http%3A%2F%2Fpro-linux.de%2Frss%2F2%2F3%2Frss20_aktuell.xml&include=%23news`

-  * Android Police at feeds.feedburner.com/AndroidPolice can be expanded by selecting the tag with the id which name begins with post-
+  * Android Police at feeds.feedburner.com/AndroidPolice can be expanded by selecting the tag with the id which name begins with `post-`
   `http://127.0.0.1:9998/expand?feedUrl=http%3A%2F%2Ffeeds.feedburner.com%2FAndroidPolice&include=%5Bid%5E%3Dpost-%5D`

   * Asienspiegel asienspiegel.ch/feed/